British Rail Class 81: Models

 There have been no recent OO gauge models of the Class 81, although Hornby Dublo produced a model from 1964, prior to the purchase of Hornby by Lines Bros (owners of the Tri-ang Railways brand).
-This model was very crude, even by the standards of the day - a lack of cab interiors; a very crude pantograph; a lack of detail in the roof pan - but was issued under Tri-ang Hornby (predecessors to the current Hornby Railways brand) from 1966.
+This model was very crude, even by the standards of the day; it lacked cab interiors, had a poor pantograph and there was a lack of detail in the roof pan.
+It was issued under Tri-ang Hornby (predecessors to the current Hornby Railways brand) from 1966.

-There has, however, been a static model in HO scale produced by Atlas Editions - some of these have been successfully motorised.
+There has, however, been a static model in HO scale produced by Atlas Editions; some of these have been successfully motorised.